eClass and Canvas Support

 At this time, we recommend using the new quiz engine for most purposes.
 The classic-style quiz will not continue to receive updates and will likely be discontinued and phased out at some point in the future.
 In general, new quizzes have better options for adding attempts and adjusting time limits for students, more question types, and a question bank similar to the Moodle question bank with improved options for sharing questions between instructors and courses.

 It is important to note that a classic quiz can be migrated to a new quiz, but not the other way around.
 Questions from classic quizzes can be converted into new quizzes but questions created for new quizzes are not backwards compatible.
 The 'migrate' function is the only way to transfer classic quiz questions to new quizzes, so only deployed questions can be moved to item banks.
+(Canvas has created instructions for migrating Classic quizzes to New quizzes.)

 The table below illustrates some key differences, but note that the main features of classic quizzes absent in new quizzes are the option to break up exams into sections separated by text headings and the ability to export student analysis reports showing all responses from students (both of which are slated for release by Canvas in Q4 2024):